antic-ml/LEDSnapper/README.md

 -----------------------------------

 If you are an experienced electronics hobbyist, or engineer then yes, of course you could easily.
-This project is primarily designed for beginners and makers to give them confidence in ordering components and a PCB for manufacturing.
+This project is primarily designed for beginners to give them confidence in ordering components and a PCB for manufacturing.
 Plus, they get to build a simple, but useful piece of test equipment that they can use for their breadboard projects.

 My hope is that people will build LEDSnapper and then have the confidence to move on to more complex open source hardware and build that too.
 Maybe this project will provide someone with the impetus to kickstart an open source hardware project of their own.